acmbpdc/coding-bootcamp-2022/docs/01-HTML-CSS/README.md

 ## What is Web Development ?
 Web development refers to the process of  building, creating, and maintaining websites.
 It can be divided in to two parts:

->-  **Front-end/Frontend**:
+-  **Front-end/Frontend**:
   The front-end as the name suggests refers to the actual website that all the users will be able to see and interact with.
 A **front end developer** would would write code for the design, layout, colour schemes, animations, etc. of the website and make sure that it **looks beautiful and  modern**.

->- **Back-end/Backend**:
+- **Back-end/Backend**:
   The back-end refers to the functions of the website which is not seen by the  users, for example, information retrieval from databases.
   A developer that is responsible for writing code for both frontend and backend is called a Full Stack Developer.

 The three main languages which you will encounter frequently in Web Development are:

-> - **HTML**: The HyperText Markup Language or HTML is the standard markup language for documents designed to be displayed in a web browser.
+ - **HTML**: The HyperText Markup Language or HTML is the standard markup language for documents designed to be displayed in a web browser.
->- **CSS**: Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language such as HTML or XML.
+- **CSS**: Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language such as HTML or XML.
->- **JavaScript**: JavaScript often abbreviated JS is language that is used to decide behaviour of a website (for e.g. what happens when you click a button).
+- **JavaScript**: JavaScript often abbreviated JS is language that is used to decide behaviour of a website (for e.g. what happens when you click a button).
 You will learn more about this in the JavaScript week of the Coding Bootcamp.

 This week, we'll be focusing on the concepts of HTML and CSS.

 ---
 ## What is HTML?
-> * HTML stands for Hyper Text Markup Language, and it is the standard markup language for creating web pages.
+ * **HTML** stands for **Hyper Text Markup Language**, and it is the standard markup language for creating web pages.
->* HTML describes the structure of a Web page, and consists of a series of elements (usually starting with `<html>` and ending with `</html>`).
+* HTML describes the structure of a Web page, and consists of a series of elements (usually starting with `<html>` and ending with `</html>`).
 Elements tell the browser how to display the content.

 ---
 ## HTML Tags
->* Elements are denoted as "tags" in HTML, starting with `< >` and ending with `< / >` .
+Elements are denoted as "tags" in HTML, starting with **`< >`** and ending with **`< / >`** .
->* There is a tag for every element of a web page.
+* There is a tag for every element of a web page.

 Let's look at a few of them: